GitHub For The Real World

 In VSCode, Git can be accessed by two methods:

-- Via the command line.
-Which is what we are focusing on in this lesson.
+2. Via the command line using Git commands.
+Which is what we focused on in this lesson.

 Practice Activity